corneliusdavid/ccLib/README.md

 This library contains units and components I've developed that come in handy in many situations.
 But they go beyond just being useful--they also teach.
 There are comments and samples, and the components show several aspects of how to write Delphi components, such the separation of packages between run-time and design-time, how to integrate component help activated by right-clicking on the component, and even integration into Delphi's splash screen and About box.

+## To Build

+These components support nearly every version of Delphi from version 5 up to the latest Delphi 13 Florence (I don't have Delphi 6, 7, or 2009 to test with but I'm sure those will work just fine).
+There are project groups containing packages for each of these up to Delphi 12 Athens.
+The packages support auto-numbering so we don't really need specific packages for the newer versions of Delphi so I renamed the project group for Delphi 12 to "Delphi12plus" meaning that you can use the same packages for Delphi 12 Athens and Delphi 13 Florence (and future versions of Delphi).

+Simply load the package for your version of Delphi, compile both run-time (`ccLib_R`) and design-time (`ccLib_D`), then install the design-time one and you're set to go.
+The run-time package has a Build Event to copy the .dfm for the IdleClose component out to the BPL folder so it'll be found at runtime.

 ## Component: LayoutSaver